Phrax112/genemoynihan.com/bookshelf.md

  33. Gavin Daly & Ian Kehoe: *Citizen Quinn*
  34. Ben Mezrich: *Bitcoin Billionaires*
  35. Walter Isaacson: *Leonardo Da Vinci*
- 26. Richard P. Feynman: *The Meaning of It All: Thoughts of a Citizen Scientist*
+ 36. Richard P. Feynman: *The Meaning of It All: Thoughts of a Citizen Scientist*
+ 37. Randall Munroe: *What If?*

 <H2>Fiction</H2>